OOPSpam/blog/_posts/2023-05-24-spam-protection-for-wpdiscuz.md

 ### Should I set up reCAPTCHA v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
-To address this issue, Google removed the "challenge" part of reCaptcha.
+To address this issue, Google removed the "challenge" part of reCAPTCHA.
 As a result, with v3, users don't solve any challenges.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.

-Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
-There are also "captcha farms" where people get paid to solve reCaptcha.
+Many people are happy with reCAPTCHA.
+It is effective against simple bots, however, advanced bots can [bypass reCAPTCHA](https://www.oopspam.com/blog/bypassing-captcha).
+There are also "captcha farms" where people get paid to solve reCAPTCHA.
 It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

 If you're looking for a free and easy solution, reCAPTCHA may be the answer.
-If you decided to go with reCaptcha, consider using the invisible version via an addon for better user experience.
+If you decided to go with reCAPTCHA, consider using the invisible version via an addon for better user experience.

 ## hCaptcha

-Unlike reCaptcha, hCaptcha is not built into WPDiscuz.
+Unlike reCAPTCHA, hCaptcha is not built into WPDiscuz.
 However, you can use [the official hCaptcha WordPress plugin](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/) which supports WPDiscuz. hCaptcha and reCAPTCHA work similarly and suffer from the same limitations. hCaptcha integration comes with two types: Visible and Invisible.
-The most notable difference between reCAPTCHA and hCaptcha is privacy. hCaptcha is considered a privacy-friendly alternative to reCaptcha.
+The most notable difference between reCAPTCHA and hCaptcha is privacy. hCaptcha is considered a privacy-friendly alternative to reCAPTCHA.
 Setting up hCaptcha is also very similar to hCaptcha.
 Once the hCaptcha plugin is installed, navigate to __hCaptcha -> Integration__ and enter your Site Key and Secret Key.

 To obtain hCaptcha Site Key and Secret Key, follow these step-by-step instructions: